Vaguery/tablecloth/README.md

 There is no right answer, and I haven't specified a language to use.
 I'm planning on working through it in Clojure, because I'm a bit out of practice after a few weeks away.
 But I might also write it in Ruby or Javascript or Python, and so should you.

+## Fitness cases for machine learning

+This _kata_ turns out to be an interesting problem for genetic programming and neural networks, as well.

+Here are some guidelines for constructing training and test data:

+- let all three values take positive values in the range `[0.0, 100.0]`.
+They should all be floating-point values.
+- select cases with 10, 40, 160, and 640 boxes each, to explore scaling

 ## How to run the tests

 The project uses [Midje](https://github.com/marick/Midje/).